ISG-ICS/cloudberry/docs/quick-start.md

 ## Build your own application

 TwitterMap is one example of how to use Cloudberry.
-To develop your own front-end application, please find more information in [documentation](/documentation).
+To develop your own application, please find more information in [documentation](/documentation).

 [architecture]: /img/quick-start-architecture.png
 {: width="800px"}